seanpm2001/Commit-Count-Milestones/CCM/25/README.md

 **THIS LIST IS HIGHLY INCOMPLETE!**

-As of 2022, Monday, August 29th, an uncounted number (at least 264) of my repositories have reached and/or surpassed 25 commits.
+As of 2022, Wednesday, August 31st, an uncounted number (at least 272) of my repositories have reached and/or surpassed 25 commits.
 They include:

 | Repository | Reached 25 commits on this date |
 |---|---|